Workers’ Compensation Insurance

 Can misclassifying your employees make you liable?

 “To be, or not to be?” — as an employer, that’s a question you need to ask about the people working for you.
 Should they be regarded as employees or independent contractors?
-It’s an important distinction, given that if you classify them the wrong way you could be on the hook for retroactive workers’ compensation coverage (not to mention federal and state taxes) if those individuals are laid off.
+It’s an important distinction, given that if you classify them the wrong way you could be on the hook for retroactive workers’ compensation insurance (not to mention federal and state taxes) if those individuals are laid off.

 So how do you determine if a worker is an employee or an independent contractor?
 The first step is to explore the business relationship that exists between your organization and the worker.
 The general rule is the more control your organization has over the worker, the greater chance he or she will be considered to be an employee.